Triggerthedoc/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Sript that display the confusion '(Ôo)'
+script that diplays a confused smiley '(Ôo)'